die-jimenez/die-jimenez/README.md

 # Hi there, I'm Diego

-I'm a game programmer with two years of experience developing in Unity and Unreal.
+I'm a game programmer with three years of experience developing in Unity and Unreal.
 I hold a Bachelor's Degree in Multimedia Design.
 Beyond game development, I'm a teaching assistant for “Programming Fundamentals” at the National University of La Plata (UNLP), and in my free time, I explore the world of electronics and robotics through artistic and personal projects.

 ## 💻 Tech Stack: